Strongly interacting multi-solitons for generalized Benjamin-Ono equations: Existence of strongly interacting multi-solitary waves

-\begin{remark} The proof of Proposition \ref{P12} is to show that with a suitable choice of $\e_0$, we can improve the bootstrap assumptions \eqref{415}--\eqref{417}.
-We will see in the proof of Proposition \ref{P12} that in the subcritical case, we can directly choose $\e_0=0$, while in the supercritical case, no explicit expression of $\e_0$ is known.
-We can only show its existence by a topological argument \footnote{See \cite{V1} for similar arguments.} . \end{remark} We first show that the bounds \eqref{415} and \eqref{416} can be improved.
-From the bootstrap assumptions, we have the following \emph{a priori} estimates:
+\begin{remark} The key step of the proof of Proposition \ref{P12} is to show that with a suitable choice of initial data, we can improve the bootstrap assumptions \eqref{415}--\eqref{417} on $[T_0,\tin]$.
+We will see that in the proof of Proposition \ref{P12} in the subcritical case, we can directly choose $\e_0=0$ and use a topological argument to choose suitable $\vec{x}_0(\tin)$ and $\vec{\mu}_0(\tin)$.
+While in the supercritical case, no explicit expression of $\e_0$ is known.
+We can only show its existence by a slightly different topological argument \footnote{See \cite{V1} for similar arguments.} . \end{remark}